ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-11. What is the purpose of a meta-model in blending?
+Q. What is the purpose of a meta-model in blending?

 <details><summary><b>Answer</b></summary>